ebwydra/caselaw-data-explorer/README.md

 ## Under the hood

 ### Outline
-1. Lines 1-24: import statements, plotly configuration, global variables, caching setup
+1. Lines 1 - 24: import statements, plotly configuration, global variables, caching setup
-2. Lines 25-104: definition of functions that get data from the internet (i.e., from the CAP API and Wikipedia)
+2. Lines 25 - 104: definition of functions that get data from the internet (i.e., from the CAP API and Wikipedia)
-3. Lines 105-261: definition of function to (re)create 'law.db' database from data in cache
+3. Lines 105 - 261: definition of function to (re)create 'law.db' database from data in cache
-4. Lines 262-410: definitions of functions that query the 'law.db' database and process data for display (see below)
+4. Lines 262 - 410: definitions of functions that query the 'law.db' database and process data for display (see below)
-5. Lines 411-605: definitions of functions that use plotly to present data in four different ways (see below)
+5. Lines 411 - 605: definitions of functions that use plotly to present data in four different ways, plus a little more processing (see below)
-6. Lines 606-685: definition of function that controls the interactive prompt
+6. Lines 606 - 685: definition of interactive prompt function
-7. Lines 686-688: showtime ;-)
+7. Lines 686 - 688: showtime ;-)

 ### Important data processing functions